📞 Contact us: +34 950 214 423 ES EN

 Its main activity is the evaluation and prediction of the solar resource, its main researchers being Joaquín Alonso Montesinos (UAL) and Jesús Ballestrín Bolea (PSA).
 It also works on remote sensing and optimisation of sky chambers, as well as on the design and optimisation of solar cooling and heating plants.
 Trigeneration.

-Leaded by Antonio Manuel Romerosa Nievas (UAL) and Christoph Richter (DLR-PSA), it works on the development of new homo- and hetero-nuclear ruthenium complexes soluble in water and with photocatalytic activity in processes for the synthesis of high added value molecules as well as in new photovoltaic cells.
+Led by Antonio Manuel Romerosa Nievas (UAL) it works on the development of new homo- and hetero-nuclear ruthenium complexes soluble in water and with photocatalytic activity in processes for the synthesis of high added value molecules as well as in new photovoltaic cells.

 It focuses its activity on the study of solar photocatalysis for the decontamination of toxic water and the elimination of micropollutants and disinfection of treated water (regeneration).
 The main researchers are José Antonio Sánchez Pérez (UAL) and Inmaculada Polo López (PSA).